Aaron Cameron: Touring car career

 Cameron made his TCR debut in the 2018 24 Hours of Barcelona, one of five drivers for MARC Cars Australia in the No. 138 Audi RS 3 LMS TCR.
 However, the team was forced to retire nine hours into the race, and as they had not completed 60% of the total distance, they were not classified in the final results.

 On 16 May 2019, Cameron was announced as the driver of the No. 2 Volkswagen Golf GTI TCR for Melbourne Performance Centre in the inaugural season of the TCR Australia Series.
 He won his first race in the series in the final round, achieving victory in the penultimate race at The Bend Motorsport Park.
 He finished the season in third place, behind Will Brown in first and Tony D'Alberto in second.

 For the 2020 season, Cameron was signed by Garry Rogers Motorsport to drive a Peugeot 308 TCR under the banner of Team Valvoline GRM.
+He continued at Garry Rogers Motorsport for the next four years, with his best season coming in 2021 where he finished runner up.